Goals help sales reps stay motivated and empower leaders to measure performance.

 2. Align your OKRs with your business’s performance objectives

-McKinsey reports that 91% of companies with effective performance management systems link their employees’ individual goals to wider business priorities.
+McKinsey reports that 91% of companies with effective performance management systems link their employees’ individual goals to broader business priorities, like streamlining the sales funnel or improving customer success.

 3. Provide clear direction for individual employees